leonswl/ntu-msds-sd6103/README.md

 ### 4. Configuration

-To simplify the execution of scripts, parameters for calling the modules can predefined using [config.yml](config.yml).
+To simplify the execution of scripts, parameters for calling the modules can be predefined using [config.yml](config.yml).

 **execute_parser**
 - `dblp_path`: path where your dblp datasets are stored at